civiform/docs/docs/contributor-guide/developer-guide/technology-overview.md

 ### Overview

 CiviForm is built on the [Play Framework](https://www.playframework.com) in Java, and backed by a [PostgreSQL](https://www.postgresql.org) database.
 We use Guice to do dependency injection and follow the [Strategy Pattern](https://www.tutorialspoint.com/design\_pattern/strategy\_pattern.htm).
 The front end uses [J2Html](https://j2html.com) Java library to render HTML (server-side).
-To client-side interactions we use TypeScript without using any frameworks (see [Frontend development](frontend-development.md) for more info).
+For client-side interactions we use TypeScript without using any frameworks (see [Frontend development](frontend-development.md) for more info).
 For applicant authentication we support a few different OIDC/SAML identity providers.
 For infrastructure we use terraform.

 ### Views